 Vegetation plays a crucial role in stream stabilization.
-Roots of the grass, trees, and shrubs protrude into the ground, creating the intricate framework that holds together the soil and provides resistance against runoff and flowing water.
-A mature vegetation community lasts stream in a direction which will sustain itself and allow the vegetation to grow.
+Roots of grass, trees, and shrubs protrude into the ground, creating the intricate framework that holds together soil and provides resistance against runoff and flowing water.
+A mature vegetation community lasts much longer than rock structures.
+In restoration projects where rock structures are needed to address erosion, rock structures have been strategically placed to guide the stream in a direction which will sustain itself and allow the vegetation to grow.
 Even after these structures shift and change over time, the vegetation will continue to help the stream remain stable.